YashdalfTheGray/todos/README.md

 ## Development

 The patterns in the project are fairly self explanatory, it uses React + Redux + Redux Saga to get the job done.
-The project also runs prettier so that code style can be enforced and ESLint for linting.
+The project also runs prettier so that code style can be enforced and tslint for linting.

+Once you're done making your changes, run `npm run tslint` to run the linter and formatter.
+This project also includes hooks for running prettier on the code that you have staged.
+This happens automatically.

 ## Resources